Protein Science C (ProtSciC)

 - Communicate verbally in a scientific language and present published scientific results in power points in a clear and informative way

-Colloquium: A mixture of lecturing, problem solving, student seminars, computer assignments, scientific discussions and student presentations.
+Colloquium teaching - a mixture of lecturing, problem solving, theory exercises, student seminars, practical exercises, computer assignments, scientific discussions and student presentations.

 It is recommended that the student has passed a basic course in